 Bluffton University is a nonprofit institution.
 The tuition, fees and other expenses paid by the students cover only a part of the cost.
 The balance is met by income from endowment, gifts and contributions from churches, alumni, faculty, staff and other friends of the university.
-The following fees apply to the 2013-14 academic year.
+The following fees apply to the 2022-23 academic year.
 Bluffton reviews fees annually and reserves the right to make changes in fees and deposits.

 Standard costs vary from student to student because each student is an individual case.
 Some courses require special fees.
 Some students can reduce their total cash requirements by working or obtaining a scholarship or a grant-in-aid.
 The standard cost shown below does not take this into account.
 Neither does it include the cost of books nor incidental personal items, which vary greatly with individual needs and tastes.

 Upon notification of admission to Bluffton University and the student’s decision to attend, a nonrefundable deposit (applied to the first semester fees) of $100 is due.
-Students who register after July 1 must pay at the time of registration.

 Rooms are engaged for the college year.
 A deposit of $100 is charged each student rooming in a university residence hall.
 This will be returned after graduation or withdrawal if the room is left in good order and after the value of any damage to the room or furniture has been deducted.